whitemike889/dagger/tutorial/07-two-for-the-price-of-one.md

+---
+layout: default
-## Two commands for the price of one
+title: Two commands for the price of one
+---

 So far, `CommandRouter` only supports a single command at a time, but we'd like to have it support many commands.